theuncleshege/v1commerce/README.md

 # v1commerce

-This is a sample e-commerce application.
+This is a simple e-commerce application.
 It has been built with service-oriented architecture and is broken down into 3 major parts namely:

 - The Client - a `react` app which is what users see
 - The API - an `apollo-graphql engine` server which is responsible for data and images
 - The Webserver -  an `nginx` server responsible for routing requests to either the `client` or the `api` depending on the route

-**_Because this is a simple application, `json` files are used as the datasource as opposed to a database server..._**
+**_Because this is a simple application, `json` files are used as the datasource as opposed to a real database server such as MySQL or MongoDB..._**

 There are two ways of running this application locally;